Skin Graft Care

 Introduction

 Skin grafting is a surgical procedure used to treat a variety of conditions resulting in skin loss or damage.
-Clients may undergo skin grafting for cosmetic or reconstructive reasons and nurses may encounter a client needing or recovering from a skin graft procedure.
+Clients may undergo skin grafting for cosmetic or reconstructive reasons, and nurses may encounter clients needing or recovering from a skin graft procedure.
 This is an especially relevant topic for nurses working in surgical settings or with clients suffering from burns, infection, or even skin cancer.

-It is necessary for the nurse to have a baseline understanding of skin anatomy, how skin grafts are performed, types of conditions where grafting may be warranted, and what the healing process entails for these clients.
-Skin grafts care is unique and requires close monitoring and regular nursing care in order to avoid complications and graft failure.
-This course will help solidify that understanding and prepare the nurse to care for skin graft clients in a variety of settings.
+The nurse must have a baseline understanding of skin anatomy, how skin grafts are performed, types of conditions where grafting may be warranted, and what the healing process entails for these clients.
+Skin graft care is unique and requires close monitoring and regular nursing care to avoid complications and graft failure.
+This course will help solidify that understanding and prepare the nurse to care for skin graft clients in various settings.

 Process of Skin Grafting